-The Parsec solution implies numerous cryptography concepts in order to, for example, enable key exchanges between users of the same work-group, or the registration of a new user without implying other private keys than the ones that the new user is creating for himself and the ones of the administrator inviting him.
+The Parsec solution involves many cryptographic concepts in order to allow, for example, key exchanges between users of the same work-group, or user registration without involving private keys other than those created by the new user for himself and those of the inviting administrator.

 Creating an Organization

 Adding a new User

 The creation of a new user can only be done by an existing user, already registered in the organization and having the Administrator profile.
 Let’s consider the case where Alice is Administrator and wants to register Bob:

-- The metadata server sends to Bob an email with an invitation URL containing the organization ID and an unique identifier for the invitation canal.
+The metadata server sends an email to Bob with an invitation URL containing the organization ID and an unique identifier for the invitation canal.

 - Alice and Bob proceed to an authenticated Diffie Hellman exchange (DH) :

-- Alice and Bob create asymmetric ephemeral keys and exchange public parts of that keys using the metadata server as a transmission canal to deduce a secrete key shared in the style of DH.
+Alice and Bob create asymmetric ephemeral keys and exchange public parts of that keys using the metadata server as a transmission canal to deduce a secrete key shared in the style of DH.

-- To prevent a malicious metadata server to modify the DH canal (Man-in-the-middle attack), Alice and Bob authenticate their secrete key using the Short Authentication String (SAS) protocol.
+To prevent a malicious metadata server to modify the DH canal (Man-in-the-middle attack), Alice and Bob authenticate their secrete key using the Short Authentication String (SAS) protocol.
 Each party share verbally a SAS token that his pair must validate from a set of tokens (accordingly to the recommendations of the scientific community) .

 Adding a new Device

 Management of file reads

-The PARSEC client tries to prioritize local access to data when reading a file.
+The Parsec client tries to prioritize local access to data when reading a file.
 This isn’t always possible and the consultation of the metadata server can be mandatory.

 Reading of a file is described in the following figure:

 The history enables the user to list all versions of a file, and to restore its content at one of those versions.

 Management of Workspaces and access control

 In order to be able to store files, the user has to create a workspace and save the access information (unique identifier WS_ID and symmetric encryption key WS_ENC_KEY) in his User Manifest.

 The sharing of a workspace consists in two operations:

-- Inform the metadata server that a new user can read (and, where applicable, write) the elements linked to a given workspace.
+Inform the metadata server that a new user can read (and, where applicable, write) the elements linked to a given workspace.